Take Very Good

 Good substitutes for High Carb potatoes:

-Kohlrabi in soup and meat stews is great---in place of fried or mashed potatoes try zucchini strips either roasted in the oven with good seasonings, non-stick spray and/or in a non-stick pan.
+Kohlrabi in soup and meat stews is great-in place of fried or mashed potatoes try zucchini strips either roasted in the oven with good seasonings, non-stick spray and/or in a non-stick pan.
 For a mashed potato effect without the high carb content, string beans or broccoli and cauliflower are great for those that use them on Pesach.

-Don't sacrifice Exercise time:
+Do not sacrifice Exercise time:

 Never Eat Standing Up and Be Mindful about Mindless Eating:

-Be A Healthy Mom and Set Good Examples:
+Be a Healthy Mom and Set Good Examples:

-Watch your Portion Sizes/Double up on Fresh Veggies and Low Glycemic Fruits:
+Watch your Portion Sizes.
+Double up on Fresh Veggies and Low Glycemic Fruits:

 Stock up on good quality ingredients: